zcash/zips/draft-zip.md

 This ZIP only proposes a single modification to the transaction fees:
 1. Keep the current destination of 50% of the fees untouched, but route 50% of the fees back to `ZSF_BALANCE_AFTER[h]`

-Please note that a network upgrade is required for this work to be fully implemented.

 ## Transaction fee routing requirements

 - For each transaction, 50% of the total fee MUST be paid to the ZSF